csc302-2021f-tbd/Accessibility-Checking-Tool/README.md

 1. `sudo apt-get install npm`
 2. `sudo apt-get install python`
 3. Clone this repository `git clone https://github.com/csc302-2021f-tbd/Accessibility-Checking-Tool`.
-4. To install or update dependencies, simply run `npm install` in root dir.
+4. To install or update dependencies, run `npm install` in root dir.
-5. After building, to run the project, download an HTML file to check, rename it to page.HTML in root dir, then run:
+5. After building, to run the project, download an HTML file to check, then run:
-   `node --experimental-specifier-resolution=node main.js` also in root dir.
+   `python run.py <html page>` in root dir.
    This will parse the document, run the plugin checks on it.

 ## Meeting Notes
 [`docs/meetings`](https://github.com/csc302-2021f-tbd/Accessibility-Checking-Tool/tree/main/docs/meetings)